Rudy Giuliani, Estranged Wife Argue in Court Over His Free Trump Legal Work

 “I’m not going to tolerate an outburst,” Judge Katz warned.

+Miller also claimed that Judith had neglected to pay $77,000 in co-op fees at one of their homes, resulting in a “termination notice” by Giuliani’s return in May.

-The furniture allegation is among many petty squabbles in their made-for-tabloid split.
+The furniture and co-op fee allegations are among many petty squabbles in their made-for-tabloid split.

 In March, Katz told them not to be in the same room if they ran into each other at country clubs.